WordPress/gutenberg/packages/components/CONTRIBUTING.md

 #### Documentation

-All components, in addition to being typed, should be using JSDoc when necessary.
+All components, in addition to being typed, should be using JSDoc when necessary — as explained in the [Coding Guidelines](/docs/contributors/code/coding-guidelines.md#javascript-documentation-using-jsdoc).

 Each component that is exported from the `@wordpress/components` package should include a `README.md` file, explaining how to use the component, showing examples, and documenting all the props.